Agave: Taxonomy

 The genus name Agave come from the Ancient Greek αγαυή agauê from ἀγαυός agauós meaning "illustrious, noble" having to do with very tall flower spikes found on its many species.

 The genus Agave was erected by Carl Linnaeus in 1753, initially with four species.
-The first listed was Agave americana, now the type species.
+The first listed was Agave americana, so this became the type species.
 In the Cronquist system and others, Agave was placed in the family Liliaceae, but phylogenetic analyses of DNA sequences later showed it did not belong there.
 In the APG II system, Agave was placed in the segregated family Agavaceae.
 When this system was superseded by the APG III system in 2009, the Agavaceae were subsumed into the expanded family Asparagaceae, and Agave was treated as one of 18 genera in the subfamily Agavoideae, a position retained in the APG IV system of 2016.
 However, Agavaceae had regained its taxonomic status as an independent family by 2020.

 Agaves and close relatives have long presented significant taxonomic difficulty.
 These difficulties could be due to the relatively young evolutionary age of the group (major diversification events of the group most likely occurred 8–10 million years ago), ease of hybridization between species (and even genera), incomplete lineage sorting, and long generation times.
-Within a species, morphological variations can be considerable, especially in cultivation; a number of named species may be variants of original wild-type species that horticulturalists bred to appear unique in cultivation.
+Within a species, morphological variations can be considerable, especially in cultivation; many named species may be variants of original wild-type species that horticulturalists bred to appear unique in cultivation.

 With the advent of DNA sequencing, new karyologic and evolutionary phylogenetic studies showed that the genera Manfreda, Polianthes and Prochnyanthes were genetically nested within the traditional circumscription of Agave, rendering the genus paraphyletic.
-Early in the 21st century, these new phylogenetic results led to a reclassification of to include Manfreda, Polianthes and Prochnyanthes together as Agave subgenus Manfreda.
+Early in the 21st century, these new phylogenetic results led to a reclassification and inclusion of Manfreda, Polianthes and Prochnyanthes together as Agave subgenus Manfreda.

 There was reaction against the changes from those who noted that the large morphological differences between the genera in this new Agave s.l. making them "counter-intuitive from a horticultural point of view".
 Manfreda morphologically differs from the classic Agave description in being herbaceous and bulbous, while Polianthes are deciduous with narrow leaves and no spines.
 Mexican taxonomists have continued to adhere to the traditional classifications and have published new species of Polianthes.

-Thus, based on a wider consideration of previously established genetic, morphological, and estimated genetic divergence times, Vázquez-García et al. proposed a narrower circumscription of Agave by creating three new genera: Echinoagave, Paleoagave and Paraagave.
+Thus, based on a wider consideration of previously established genetic, morphological, and estimated genetic divergence times, Vázquez-García et al. proposed a narrower circumscription of Agave s.str. by creating three new genera: Echinoagave, Paleoagave and Paraagave.
 These new genera have gained some acceptance, (Note: Plants of the World Online accepts Echinoagave Paleoagave and Paraagave.) and pave the way for a reconsideration of Manfreda, Polianthes and Prochnyanthes.